Bhavikaa324/honors-assignment2/README.md

 # honors-assignment2
-# Blog-website
+# Book Review-website

-This is a blog website built with:
+This is a book review website built with:

 * Frontend: React
 * Backend: Node.js Express